Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-digital-skills/configure-digital-views.md

 In this post we explore how you can view your account details using a Digital View and a Banking Bot.
 We will see how this Digital View can be presented using Panels and Widgets.
 Widgets can be used to trigger Dialog Tasks and display appropriate messages and Panel can be used to hold these Widgets.
 We will also see how the Panel can be hosted on Web/Mobile Client using the Widget SDK.

-For details on what Digital Views are and how it is implemented in the Kore.ai Bots platform, click <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/digital-skills/digital-views/" target="_blank"> here</a>.
+For details on what Digital Views are and how it is implemented in the XO platform, click <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/digital-skills/digital-views/" target="_blank"> here</a>.

 ## Problem Statement